MicrosoftDocs/CordovaDocs/cordovadocs/debug-test/debug-using-visual-studio.md

 3. [Download the jsHybugger plugin](https://www.jshybugger.com/download?release=Plugin) and extract its contents.

+    > [!NOTE]
-    >**Note**: For more information about this plugin, see the [jsHybugger website](https://www.jshybugger.com/).
+    > For more information about this plugin, see the [jsHybugger website](https://www.jshybugger.com/).
 You can use the plugin without a license, but debugging sessions are limited to two minutes.
 For unlimited debugging, you must [purchase a jshybugger license](https://www.jshybugger.com/#!/buy).
 The following instructions assume that you’ve purchased a license and downloaded the license file as jshybugger_license.xml.

 1. Place the unzipped jshybugger-plugin-**x.x.x** folder in your project’s **plugins** folder.